 by Leonie Schiedek

-You probably know it already: We need to alleviate climate change, otherwise our livelihood is in danger.
-In this article we want to explore some of the basics of climate change mitigation and the current progress that’s made.
+You probably know it already – we need to alleviate climate change, otherwise our livelihood is in danger.
+In this article we are exploring some of the basics of climate change mitigation and the current progress that’s made.
 But let’s start from the basics.

-Human activities, additional to natural processes, release large amounts of greenhouse gases (GHG) to the atmosphere enhancing global warming and climate change .
+Human activities, in addition to natural processes, release large amounts of greenhouse gases (GHG) into the atmosphere enhancing global warming and climate change .
 The main sources of these emissions are: